 Like all parrots, military macaws are designed to fly several hundred miles a day.
 Even in captivity, exercise is important.
 Owners should make sure that their pets are allowed a minimum of two to four hours of play time outside of their cages every day.
 This gives the birds a way of stretching their wings, exercising their beaks, and will provide mental stimulation as a bonus.

-The cage itself needs to be large and at least 2.5- by 3-foot, though larger is better.
+The cage itself needs to be large and at least 2.5-feet by 3-feet, though larger is better.
 If you can create a dedicated bird room, your bird will be very happy.
 Be sure to include a large perch inside the cage and have a play stand for time outside his home.
 The military macaw may become territorial, so you might find it best to limit interaction while he's in the cage.